AndreasMadsen/stack-chain/README.md

 `Error` objects, if one of the getters `Error.stack` or `Error.callSite` has already executed, the value of `Error.stack` won't change.

+### chain.callSite()

+This will return the unmodified callSite array from the current tick.
+This is a performance shortcut, as it does not require generating the `.stack` string.
+This behaviour is different from the `Error().callSite` properties.

 ### Error.stackTraceLimit

 This limites the size of the `callSites` array.
 The default value is 10, and